Mike Birbiglia: Early career

-In 2008 CBS picked up a sitcom pilot loosely based on Birbiglia's life and featuring himself, Bob Odenkirk and Frances Conroy that ultimately never aired.
+In 2008 CBS picked up a sitcom pilot loosely based on Birbiglia's life and featuring him, Bob Odenkirk and Frances Conroy that ultimately never aired.
 He later called the failure of his pilot "the luckiest thing that ever happened to me."

 Sleepwalk and beyond

 In 2008, Birbiglia opened Sleepwalk with Me, a one-man show that straddled standup comedy and theater, off-Broadway at the Bleecker Street Theater.
 The show was presented by Nathan Lane, and The New York Times called it "simply perfect".
 Time Out New York named it their "Show of the Year" in 2009.

 Birbiglia adapted his material into the 2010 book Sleepwalk with Me, and Other Painfully True Stories and the 2011 album Sleepwalk With Me Live.
 The book debuted at #29 on the hardcover nonfiction New York Times Bestseller List and number four on the hardcover nonfiction section of the Washington Post Political Bookworm Best Sellers.
 The book was also a finalist for the 2011 Thurber Prize for American Humor.
 Sleepwalk With Me Live debuted at #1 on the Billboard Comedy Charts.

 Birbiglia made his directorial debut with Sleepwalk with Me, based on his one-man show and which he wrote, directed, and starred in.
 The film premiered at the 2012 Sundance Film Festival and won the NEXT Audience Award.
 It was selected in the "Festival Favorites" category at the South by Southwest film festival in Austin, Texas and also appeared in the Nantucket Film Festival where it won the award for best writer/director.
 The film was produced by Jacob Jaffke and This American Lifes Ira Glass and stars Birbiglia, Lauren Ambrose, Carol Kane, James Rebhorn, and Cristin Milioti and has cameos by Glass, Kristen Schaal, Wyatt Cenac, David Wain, Jessi Klein, John Lutz and Marc Maron.
 While hosting the 2012 Gotham Awards, Birbiglia roasted I Heart Huckabees director David O. Russell by reading a transcript of Russell's on-set argument with actress Lily Tomlin.
 The event, specifically the joke and what transpired after it, later formed a large part of Birbiglia's show, Thank God for Jokes.

 In addition to starring in Sleepwalk with Me, Birbiglia has appeared in films such as Trainwreck, Going the Distance, Cedar Rapids, Your Sister's Sister and The Fault in Our Stars.
 He has also guest-starred in episodes of Girls, Inside Amy Schumer, and Broad City.
 He played the role of Oscar Langstraat in the third and fifth seasons of Showtime's hit show Billions and Danny Pearson on the Netflix series Orange Is the New Black in its third and fourth seasons, with which he shared the 2016 Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.